katekuzmina/Answers-for-Chapter-2/Answers+for+Chapter+2.md

 # Natural Language Processing with Python
 ## Answers for Chapter 2

-## _Question 1_

-Create a variable phrase containing a list of words.
+__Question 1__: Create a variable phrase containing a list of words.
 Review the operations described in the previous chapter, including addition, multiplication, indexing, slicing, and sorting.

 ```python